Huitzilac

 The city serves as the municipal seat for the surrounding municipality of the same name.
-With a 2010 census population of 4,568 inhabitants, it is the second-largest city (locality) in the municipality, after the town of Tres Marias.
+With a 2020 census population of 5,347 inhabitants, it is the second-largest city (locality) in the municipality, after the town of Tres Marías.

-The municipality reported 19,231 inhabitants in the 2015 census.
+The municipality reported 24,515 inhabitants in the 2020 census.

 The name is a Spanish-language adaptation of a Nahuatl toponym meaning "in the water of the humming-birds".

 The municipality

 The municipality is one of 17 municipalities that border Mexico City.
 It borders the capital city's southside boroughs of Milpa Alta and Tlalpan.
-Ulises Pardo Bastida of Juntos Haremos Historia (Together we will make history coalition) was elected Presidente Municipal (mayor) in the election of July 1, 2018.
+Ulises Pardo Bastida of Juntos Haremos Historia (Together we will make history coalition) was elected municipal president (mayor) in the election of July 1, 2018.

 Towns and villages

 The largest localities (cities, towns, and villages) are: